MSU-AI/Workshops/README.md

 within their respective folders.

 # Python
-All of the workshops utilise the [python programming language](https://www.python.org) in some way.
+All of the workshops utilize the [python programming language](https://www.python.org) in some way.
 Because of this, it is necessary for python to be installed before working with these workshops.

 Windows users can download python [here](https://www.python.org/downloads/windows/),